Last Updated on 07/10/2025

 Conducting a SWOT analysis involves a thorough examination of your internal factors, categorized into strengths and weaknesses, as well as external factors, encompassing opportunities and threats:

-• Strengths represent elements that enhance your competitive position, such as distinctive skills, capabilities, and efficiencies that are challenging for competitors to replicate, such as cost advantages due to advanced technology.
+- Strengths represent elements that enhance your competitive position, such as distinctive skills, capabilities, and efficiencies that are challenging for competitors to replicate, including cost advantages derived from advanced technology.

-• Threats encompass factors that pose potential harm to your business within your primary markets, such as labor shortages or adverse economic and political developments.
+- Threats encompass factors that could potentially harm your business within your primary markets, such as labor shortages or adverse economic and political developments.

-Since strengths and weaknesses are delineated concerning the competitive landscape, as part of this process, it’s essential to conduct a competitive analysis for a comprehensive understanding of your position in the market.
+Since strengths and weaknesses are identified in relation to the competitive landscape, it’s essential to conduct a competitive analysis as part of this process to gain a comprehensive understanding of your market position.

 b.
 Create a customer profile